RumenIliev/RumenIliev/README.md

-- 👋 Hi, I’m Rumen
+ 👋  Hi, I’m Rumen
-- 🎯 I’m interested in Python, AI, travelling, sports, etc.
+ 🎯  I’m interested in Python, AI, travelling, sports, etc.
-- 🐍 I’m currently learning Python.
+🤖🧠 I’m currently learning Artificial Intelligence.
-- 👀 I’m looking to collaborate with happy, positive, cool and smart people.
+ 👀  I’m looking to collaborate with happy, positive, cool and smart people.
-- 📫 How to reach me: rumen.iliev50@gmail.com
+ 📫  How to reach me: rumen.iliev50@gmail.com

 <!---
 RumenIliev/RumenIliev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.